networknt/light-doc/content/tutorial/rest/swagger/ms-chain/httpchain.md

 Let's keep API C and API D running.
 The next step is to complete API B. API B will call API C to fulfill its request.

-Now let's update the generated DataGetHandler.java to this.
+Now let's update the generated DataGetHandler.java to the following in httpchain folder

 ```
 package com.networknt.apib.handler;